Choosing Japan: The Benefits for Foreign Software Engineers

 Different Styles of Software Project Execution

-Software project execution methodologies are the same all over the world.
-The old Waterfall to the current agile, DevOps, and all.
-However, the flavors may differ even though there are definite guidelines to describe how we manage an IT project.
-And Japan has always had its own flavor to execute IT projects.
+Software project execution methodologies are the same worldwide, from the old Waterfall to the current agile and DevOps.
+However, the flavors may differ even though there are definite guidelines for managing an IT project.
+Japan has always had its own flavor when executing IT projects.

 In a way, Japan was more agile even during the waterfall ways of software project execution days.

-The reason is that, unlike other parts of the world, Japan never had very rigid functional requirement documentation, and hence also a technical requirement.
-The requirements used to evolve on the way with during the continuous face-to-face meetings for which Japan is famous.
+The reason is that, unlike other parts of the world, Japan never had very rigid functional requirement documentation; hence, it was also a technical requirement.
+The requirements used to evolve during the continuous face-to-face meetings for which Japan is famous.

 Another difference was the lack of user documentation.
-The reason was that people stayed with their employers for life.
+This was because people stayed with their employers for life.

-All the above points are changing now, but nothing changes overnight, so please be prepared to face and adjust to some things that might be new.
+All the above points are changing now, but nothing changes overnight, so please be prepared to face and adjust to some new things.

 Strict Quality Consciousness

-The expectations about quality expectations in Japanese software projects come as a surprise to many.
-Be prepared for those unexpected extra hours for QA activities.
+Many people are surprised by the quality expectations in Japanese software projects.
+Be prepared for unexpected extra hours for QA activities.

 Smaller Houses

-Everyone with some knowledge of Japan knows about the small apartments and houses in Japan.
+Everyone with some knowledge of Japan knows about the small apartments and houses there.
 However, experiencing something is completely different from knowing about it.
-So, unless you are not from some megacity with small apartments, please be prepared to adjust to smaller accommodations.
+So, unless you are from some megacity with small apartments, please be prepared to adjust to smaller accommodations.

 Do read the guide for finding and renting apartments in Japan.